"What's the difference?"

-The style of pen you choose says a lot about the kind of person you are.
-This is because pens are more than just functional writing instruments, they’re symbols.
+The pen style you choose says a lot about who you are.
+This is because pens are more than just functional writing instruments: they’re symbols.
 These symbols subtly communicate to others.
 Oh, you’re a doctor who writes with a Black Cross Classic Century II Ballpoint?
-You probably have refined but not overly ostentatious tastes, and your job most likely requires a pen for constant use.
+You might have refined but not overly ostentatious tastes, and your job most likely requires a pen that's going to get a lot of use.
 You’re a student majoring in English?
 Maybe a Waterman Hemisphere Black Fountain Pen will give you an extra bump of inspiration.

 There are four basic ink styles: